Tumansky R-15

-The Tumansky R-15 is an axial flow, single shaft turbojet with an afterburner.
+The Tumansky R-15 is an axial-flow, single-shaft turbojet with an afterburner.
 Its best known use is on the Mikoyan-Gurevich MiG-25.

 Design and development

 The R-15-300 was designed at the OKB-300 design bureau led by Sergei Tumansky in the late 1950s.
 The engine was originally intended for the Tupolev Tu-121 high-altitude high-speed cruise missile.
-Due to a lack of Soviet resources and funding the engine casing was mainly steel, and in areas exposed to high temperatures, 30 micrometre silver-plated steel.
-At the time, the USSR did not have the resources to exploit metals such as titanium or other alloys which could have reduced the weight of the engine.
+Due to a lack of Soviet resources and funding, the engine casing was mainly steel, and in areas exposed to high temperatures, 30-micrometre silver-plated steel.
+At the time, the USSR did not have the resources to exploit metals such as titanium or other alloys that could have reduced the weight of the engine.
 The Tu-121 was later canceled, but its basic design was used in the Tupolev Tu-123 reconnaissance drone.